osuushi/osuushi.github.com/_posts/2022-06-12-keychain-calipers.md

 I went through several iterations on the slider.
-My initial design had it as a single print with supports, but it's very difficult to get it to both fit snuggly, and run smoothly along the body that way.
+My initial design had it as a single print with supports, but it's very difficult to get it to both fit snugly, and run smoothly along the body that way.
 It's also horrible to try to get support material out of that part.

 The slot-and-rail design is set up to keep the vernier system as flat as